wp-plugins/wp-live-chat-support/readme.txt

 == Description ==

 The easiest to use Live Chat plugin.
 Chat with your visitors!
 Perfect for small businesses.
 No third party connections or subscriptions required.
 There's no need to pay monthly subscriptions in order to better understand your visitors.
-This is a fully functional chat plugin.
+This is a fully functional live chat plugin.
 Increase your conversion rates by communicating directly with your visitors when they're ready to do so.

 = Free version =
 * Chat with your visitors